zephyrproject-rtos/zephyr/boards/arc/em_starterkit/doc/board.rst

 The SPI-Flash also holds 3 (or 4) separate FPGA CPU bit files, selectable via dip switch.

 The SPI-Flash is also programmed with a bootloader.
-The booloader can copy a program image from SPI-Flash into executable memory.
+The bootloader can copy a program image from SPI-Flash into executable memory.
 Zephyr initialization will copy the initialized data section to the data memory if CONFIG_XIP is used.